Shruubi/unix-tools/README.md

 * ls
 * touch
+* cat
+* cp (need to work on copying src file permissions to dest file and directory copying)

 Compiling
 ---------

 Running `make <tool name>` is how you compile each individual tool into the `/bin` directory.

+Running `make` will build all tools (plus dSYM) into the `/bin` directory.

+Running `make clean` will delete all built files.

 Currently the compiler that I have tested on is as follows: